UCdasec/RadioNet/README.md

 # RadioNet

+** The dataset and code are for research purpose only**

+## Reference
+When reporting results that use the dataset or code in this repository, please cite the paper below:

+Haipeng Li, Kaustubh Gupta, Chenggang Wang, Nirnimesh Ghose, Boyang Wang, "RadioNet: Robust Deep-Learning Based Radio Fingerprinting" by IEEE Conference on Communications and Network Security (CNS 2022), Austin, TX, USA, 3-5 October 2022

 **ADA** contains code for Adversary Domain Adptation. `af_classifier.py` is the main function for ADA.

 **triplet_network** contains code for Triplet Network. `triplet_training.py` is the main function for triplet network.